BoboDance/RL-Homework/Challenge_2/README.md

 Using the above setting we achieve a reward of 19,999.95 over 10,000 steps and 25 different seeds for the test run.

+The following animation visualizes the learning process (episodes are shortened).
+One can see, that the agent is able to stabilize the pole better for each policy update and can balance it without moving in the end.

 ![stab](./Supplementary/stab.gif)

 ## Deep Q-Learning (DQN)